Senior Partner & Style Advisor at J. Hilburn

-So how can we plan during a time of incapacity?
-Who manages our money if we’re incapacitated?
+How can we plan during a time of incapacity?
+And who manages our money if we’re incapacitated?

 Your estate plan puts your final wishes into writing.
 It makes sure all of your major assets are titled properly and funded into a trust.
 Make sure your estate planning team—your Financial Advisor, Accountant, and Attorneys—agree on a course of action that’s in your best interest as far as handling your investments and minimizing your taxes.

 Succession planning and wealth preservation are big issues in any vocation.
 If you start planning early enough, there are ways to preserve your assets and pay minimal taxes in the process.

 - Be sure to subscribe to Meet the Expert® with Elliot Kallen so that you get our latest expert podcast episodes, announcements, and resources straight to your inbox!